pitastrudl/wekanwiki/Wekan-vs-Sandstorm.md

 ### Sandstorm

-* works only on x64 platform
+* Works only on x64 platform
-* Sandstorm requires at least 1GB RAM
+* Requires at least 1GB RAM
 * Is very efficient in handling RAM, shutting down sandboxes/grains when they are not in use.